toliaqat/xenon-wiki/servicePauseResume.md

 # Overview

-A DCP service instance consumes a small amount of memory to keep track of runtime context (operation queues, stats, subscribers, its URI entry in the host map).
+A Xenon service instance consumes a small amount of memory to keep track of runtime context (operation queues, stats, subscribers, its URI entry in the host map).
 The total per service is about 300 bytes, so while tiny, for a fully indexed, highly available, scale out, asynchronous component, it can still potentially limit the total number of services instances (with each representing a configuration object or document in a control plane).

-In order to make DCP be disk-bound only, not memory bound, a on demand pause/resume exists, which periodically calculates service host memory use, and persists runtime service context on a dedicated "blob" index.
+In order to make Xenon be disk-bound only, not memory bound, a on demand pause/resume exists, which periodically calculates service host memory use, and persists runtime service context on a dedicated "blob" index.
 The service runtime context is removed completely.

 # Pause